nathanb/sandbox-ts-monorepo/README.md

 ## Module resolution

 Also, to keep things consistent, I've elected to use ESM (`type: 'module'`) for all projects across the repository.
-This allows me to "share" code directly (between Node and Browser projects) without the build tooling complaining about ESM vs non-ESM code. i.e. We have a shared repo with browser-friendly code and shared TS Types.
+This allows me to "share" code directly (between Node and Browser projects) without the build tooling complaining about ESM vs non-ESM code. i.e. We have a shared project/workspace with browser-friendly code and shared TS Types.
 It's technically ESM, but ts-loader doesn't care when rendering a browser bundle.

 ### ESM Caveats